-The Atlanta Branch of AWD is steered by a dynamic group of women with years of combined experience in the film industry, including television and related fields of media.
+The South Branch of AWD is steered by a dynamic group of women with years of combined experience in the film industry, including television and related fields of media.

-Chaun Pinkston, Chair of AWD Atlanta and an AWD Board Member, is a native of Atlanta and a passionate supporter of women’s advancement.
-Chaun, the Atlanta Leadership Committee, and the Advisory Team work to further the AWD mission of advocating for, supporting, and educating women directors in the Southeast.
+The AWD South Chair, Leadership Committee, and Advisory Team work to further the AWD mission of advocating for, supporting, and educating women-identifying and gender nonbinary directors in the Southeast.

 Want to apply?

 Women directors who wish to apply can go to our Join page and fill out an application.
-Please check yes that you will be affiliated with the Atlanta Branch.
-Note: All AWD members receive the same benefits but emails about events and local partnerships are tailored to the Atlanta branch.
+Please check yes that you will be affiliated with the AWD South Branch.
+Note: All AWD members receive the same benefits but emails about events and local partnerships are tailored to the southern branch.
 Please contact us with any questions.

 Award-winning writer, producer and director, Lou Simon began writing screenplays in 2010.
 Not wanting to wait to be “discovered,” Lou went on to write, direct and producer her first feature film.
 Never having been on a film set before, this was, in essence, her film school.
 Since 2013, Lou has written, produced and directed four feature films: "HazMat," “Agoraphobia,” “All Girls Weekend” and “3.”
 The first 3 of these films have obtained distribution throughout the world.
 Her last film “3” is slated for release in North America in late Spring, 2018.